snek5000/snek5000/docs/joss_paper/paper.md

-It is very easy to ["load" an existing simulation](https://snek5000.readthedocs.io/en/latest/tuto_phill_script.html#load-the-simulation), i.e. to recreate a Python object `sim` similar to the one used to create the simulation.
-This can be done with the function `snek5000.load` or with the command `snek-ipy-load` , which opens a IPython session with a `sim` variable.
-Snek5000 simplifies the process of reading associated parameters (in `sim.params` ) and data, and generating visualizations, such as figures ( `sim.output.phys_fields.plot_hexa` ) and movies ( `sim.output.phys_fields.animate` ).
+It is very easy to ["load" an existing simulation](https://snek5000.readthedocs.io/en/latest/tuto_phill_script.html#load-the-simulation), i.e., to recreate a Python object `sim` similar to the one used to create the simulation.
+This can be done with the function `snek5000.load` or with the command `snek-ipy-load`, which opens a IPython session with a `sim` variable.
+Snek5000 simplifies the process of reading associated parameters (in `sim.params`) and data, and generating visualizations, such as figures (`sim.output.phys_fields.plot_hexa`) and movies (`sim.output.phys_fields.animate`).
 By utilizing popular Python packages, such as Matplotlib [@matplotlib] and Xarray [@xarray], Snek5000 facilitates the creation of high-quality visualizations that can be easily customized to meet individual needs.
 This powerful visualization capability